Gr33nCamper/Paul-s-Website/YRS/2024/SPR/MR.md

 Quiet study hall.
 This isn't awkward at all.

 Burned all my pencil lead and nearly all my paper.
 Was in the classroom until 11p finishing M171A HW6.
-You don't know how many Quadratinis and jolly ranchers I ate.
-(I was losing my sanity)
+You don't know how many Quadratinis and jolly ranchers I ate (I was losing my sanity)

 &nbsp;